ReydVires/general-function/README.md

 # general-function

-A package for some general function and array operations
+A package for some general function and array operations.

+The functions included shuffle, sorting, and array checking.

 <img src='https://img.shields.io/badge/Version-0.1.0-brightgreen'  alt="Version: 0.1.0"/>